I can’t tell you how much fun it is to create beauty from kitchen waste. I also really love free plants.

 Have you ever grown a pineapple plant from a kitchen scrap?
 Did it bear fruit?
 Tell us about it in the comments section below, and if you’d like to try your hand at growing another tropical plant, consider ginger. or check out our article on growing tropical flavor intensives and herbs at home.

 Photos by Gretchen Heber, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
-Uncredited photos: Shutterstock.
+Top uncredited photo by Gretchen Heber.
+Other uncredited photos via Shutterstock.

 About Gretchen Heber